 - a.
 Fails to demonstrate to the PMT's satisfaction that it meets all RFR requirements; - b.
 Fails to submit all required information or otherwise satisfy all Response requirements in Section 3; - c.
 Has any interest that may, in the PMT's sole determination, conflict with performance of services for the Commonwealth or be anti-competitive; or - d.
-Rejects or qualifies its agreement to any of the mandatory provisions of the RFR or the Commonwealth's standard Contract Terms and Conditions.
+Rejects or qualifies its agreement to any of the mandatory provisions of the RFR or the Commonwealth's Standard Contract Form or Commonwealth Terms and Conditions.